 The Author’s Biography

-The train whistle echoed across the valley as the Broadway Limited cannonballed through our town going east to New York or west to Chicago.
-My childhood was not unlike others’ in the Midwest at that time; camping, catching frogs and turtles, reading Mad magazine, and sci-fi and action books by Frank Buck, Edgar Rice Burroughs, and Isaac Azimov.
+Train whistles echoed across the valley as the Broadway Limited cannonballed through our town going east to New York or west to Chicago.
+My childhood was not unlike others’ in the Midwest at that time; camping, catching frogs, reading Mad magazine, sci-fi, and books about far-away places by Frank Buck, Edgar Rice Burroughs, and Isaac Azimov.

-After high school I enlisted in the air force and translated Russian radio messages.
-When discharged, I left my small town, taking the train west for Chicago and finished college with a university art degree in hand.
-I began a career in the graphic arts for the publication printer of National Geographic Magazine and Playboy and also sold my paintings on the side.
-Then I found a position as an illustrator and cover designer for a publishing company.
-After years working for imprints of Simon and Schuster, Pearson, and Harcourt & Brace, I went solo, starting my own freelance business.
+When high school ended, I enlisted in the air force and during the Cold War translated Russian radio messages.
+After discharge, I left my small town, taking the train west and finished college to begin a career in the graphic arts in Chicago.
+I worked for a publication printer of National Geographic Magazine and Playboy, while selling my paintings on weekends at art shows.
+As the printing industry floundered in the big city, I found a position as an illustrator and cover designer for a publishing company in the northern suburbs.
+And after years working for imprints of Simon and Schuster, Pearson, and Harcourt & Brace, I went solo, starting my own freelance business.

-Out of curiosity, I began researching a French tall ship, the fastest one of its age.
+Out of curiosity, I began researching a French tall ship, the fastest one of its age, launched in 1744, la Renommée.
 It soon turned into a quest to uncover more facts and tales of the captains and people involved with the frigate.
 It was then I realized what a bounty of material I had gathered.
 An interesting story had emerged that begged my imagination to cast a light on it for others to enjoy.
-Having written reports, speeches, and white papers at work, articles for an e-magazine, and unpublished non-fiction, I decided to begin a book on the ship’s remarkable commanders.
+Having written reports, speeches, and articles for both an e-magazine and a graphic arts trade journal, I decided to begin a book on the ship’s remarkable commanders.

-Well over a decade later, The Ship’s Carpenter, my debut historical novel, was published by FireShip Press.
-It is the first of the Tween Sea & Shore Series of my nautical books.
-I am currently working on the rest in the series.
+Over a decade later, The Ship’s Carpenter, my debut historical novel, was published by FireShip Press.
+It is the first of the Tween Sea & Shore Series of my nautical books, with the rest of the books in the series being developed.